 This may sound like the first scenario, but in that scenario, the policy action was too late.
 This last scenario suggests the Fed can and will change if it needs to and everything will turn out fine.

 Confidence and trust are important for investors.
-Should this trust be established and maintained, even in the face of rising rates, markets will be orderly as investors won’t expect a returns to the inflation of the 70’s.
-Perhaps investors would experience equity indexes growing along the more historical trend line.
+Should this trust be established and maintained, even in the face of rising inflation and rates, markets will be orderly as investors won’t expect a return to the inflation of the ’70s.
+Perhaps investors would experience equity indices growing along the more historical trend line.

 Anyone who says they know the market is going to have an inevitable outcome may not be worth listening to.
 Professional money managers form scenario analysis and try to handicap the certainty of each outcome when allocating risk positions.
-Investors at all levels should view what the possibilities are and watch to see which are unfolding.
+Investors at all levels should view what the possibilities are and observe to see which are unfolding, shifting allocations in response.

-We have had a very transparent Fed under Bernanke, Yellen and under the current Chair Powell.
+We have had a very transparent Fed under Bernanke, Yellen, and the current Chair Powell.
 It has, in my observation, done everything that has been promised as it relates to conducting policy.
-One tool they have each used consistently since 2009 is the incredible power of their telling the market exactly what their plans are.
+One tool the Fed has used consistently since 2009 is the incredible power of their telling the market exactly what their plans are.
 Promising the markets, they will keep rates very low through next year has acted to keep bond investors from betting against the Fed’s word.
 Those who have bet against the Fed over the past ten-plus years have probably had bad outcomes.
-If the Fed does need to act to raise short-term rates in advance of next year, and they do act, will they lose the power of their promise?
+One question that may never be answered is: if the Fed does need to act to raise short-term rates in advance of next year, and they do act, will they lose the power of their promise?

 I enjoy hearing from readers; feel free to comment directly to my email by clicking on my name below.